Zoning & Land Use Planning

 A landowner must review zoning ordinances to determine if his proposed use of a building or land is allowed.
 The provisions of the subdivision* and land development** ordinance must be consulted if the landowner intends to subdivide or develop his property.
 A careful purchaser of real property will review the various zoning, subdivision and land development requirements on the land before he finally acquires the property.

-* Subdivision concerns the creation of new lots or changes in property lines.
+* Subdivision concerns to the creation of new lots or changes in property lines.

-Why Is Zoning Needed?
+Why is Zoning Needed?

 According to the Governor’s Center for Local Government Services, zoning is a method a community may use to regulate the use of land and structures.
 It is initiated by the adoption of a zoning ordinance designed to protect the public health, safety and welfare and to guide growth.*

-A zoning ordinance divides all land within a municipality into districts and creates regulations that generally apply to the municipality as a whole, as well as specifically to individual districts.
+A zoning ordinance divides all land within a municipality into districts and creates regulations that apply generally to the municipality as a whole as well as specifically to individual districts.

 *Governor’s Center for Local Government Services, “Zoning,” Planning Series #4, Harrisburg, PA, May 2003

 In contrast, zoning is one method of implementing the plan.
-It is based upon the comprehensive plan and helps to put the plan into effect.
+It is based upon the comprehensive plan, and helps to put the plan into effect.
 Zoning is oriented to the present, whereas a comprehensive plan has a horizon of 15 to 20 years.*

 *Governor’s Center for Local Government Services, “Zoning,” Planning Series #4, Ninth Edition, Harrisburg, PA, May 2003

-Who Administers A Zoning Ordinance?
+Who administers a Zoning Ordinance?

-A zoning ordinance is generally administered by two entities: a zoning officer and a zoning hearing board.
+A zoning ordinance is generally administered by two entities – a zoning officer and a zoning hearing board.

-What Is The Zoning Hearing Board?
+What is the Zoning Hearing Board?

 After the zoning officer, the administration of the zoning ordinance falls under the jurisdiction of the zoning hearing board.
 The zoning hearing board is a quasi-judicial body consisting of three or five residents of the municipality.
 The zoning hearing board has jurisdiction over various matters, including appeals questioning the correctness of a decision of the zoning officer, applications seeking a special exception, or appeal or applications seeking a variance.

 The zoning hearing board holds hearings on each application.
-Decisions of the zoning hearing board may be appealed to the local court of common pleas, and after that to the Pennsylvania Commonwealth Court and, if allowed, to the Pennsylvania Supreme Court.
+Decisions of the zoning hearing board may be appealed to the local court of common pleas, and thereafter to the Pennsylvania Commonwealth Court and, if allowed, to the Pennsylvania Supreme Court.
 Following the conclusion of a hearing, a zoning hearing board is required to issue a written decision upon the appeal or application.